[FROM KOREA TO KYIV] 'War's nearing an end but peace talk with Putin will never happen'

 "It shows what role Poland (should) play in defending Ukrainian freedom and sovereignty.
 Poland's role on both the eastern flank and in international relations is critical," Ostaszewski noted.

-More than 1.5 million Ukrainian refugees were offered refugee status, and Poland facilitated the transfer of international aid through the Polish border to Ukraine as an international transport hub, according to Ostaszewski.
+More than 1.5 million Ukrainian refugees have been offered refugee status, and Poland facilitated the transfer of international aid through the Polish border to Ukraine as an international transport hub, according to Ostaszewski.

 Poland allocated 8.36 billion euros ($8.88 billion), or about 1.5 percent of the Polish gross domestic product, for humanitarian aid to Ukrainian refugees, with an average cost of 5,200 euros per capita.
 Ostaszewski also touted Polish military aid to Ukraine for arms and ammunition, which has exceeded 3 billion euros.